classy-python/ccbv/CONTRIBUTING.md

 Run `make compile` and appropriate txt file will be updated.

 ## Add data for new versions of Django
-1. Update the `requirements.prod.in` file to pin the required version of Django
+1. Update the `requirements.prod.in` file to pin the new version of Django, eg `django==5.1`
-2. Run `make compile` to compile this change to `requirements.prod.txt`.
+1. Run `make compile` to compile this change to `requirements.prod.txt`
-4. Update the project's code to run under the target version of Django, if necessary
-5. Run `python manage.py populate_cbv` to introspect the running Django and populate the required objects in the database
+1. Run `python manage.py populate_cbv` to introspect the installed Django and populate the required objects in the database
-6. Run `python manage.py fetch_docs_urls` to update the records in the database with the latest links to the Django documentation
+1. Run `python manage.py fetch_docs_urls` to update the records in the database with the latest links to the Django documentation, this will fail at 1.9, this is expected
-7. Export the new Django version into a fixture with: `python manage.py cbv_dumpversion x.xx > cbv/fixtures/x.xx.json`
+1. Export the new Django version into a fixture with `python manage.py cbv_dumpversion x.xx > cbv/fixtures/x.xx.json`
+1. Remove the empty Generic module from the generated JSON
+1. Add the fixture to git with `git add cbv/fixtures/<version>.git`
+1. Restore the requirements files with `git restore requirements.*`
+1. Commit and push your changes, they will be deployed once your PR is merged to main

 ## Testing
 Run `make test` to run the full test suite with coverage.